Frank Barlow (footballer)

 Frank Charles Barlow (born 15 October 1946) is an English former footballer who moved into coaching and club management since retiring from playing.
 Born in Mexborough, England, he spent the bulk of his playing career at Sheffield United before moving to Chesterfield for a spell.

 After retiring from playing he moved into management and coaching, managing Chesterfield and Scunthorpe United before having spells as caretaker manager with both Nottingham Forest and Wigan Athletic.
-He is currently without a club after leaving his post of assistant manager at Sheffield United in April 2013.
+He is without a club after leaving his post of assistant manager at Sheffield United in April 2013.

 Playing career

 Sheffield United

 Barlow was a defensive midfielder who started his football career with Sheffield United after being spotted playing for Don and Dearne Schoolboys during which time he had captained the England Schoolboys team.
 After signing professional terms in 1965 at the age of 19 he was to remain at Bramall Lane for seven years but never cemented his place in the first team during his tenure.
 Seen more as a squad player available to fill in when other teammates were unavailable it was only during the 1969–70 season that he played regularly in the Football League.
 Despite this he went on to make over 120 appearances for the Blades during his seven-year stay.